opalmedapps/opal-db-management/README.md

 With everything install it is now possible to run each DBV scripts to populate the 2 databases.
 In your web browser, go to the 3 following URL and run the scrips according to the on screen instructions.

 1. http://localhost:8091/dbv/dbv_questionnairedb/

+Please scroll down to the `Inserting new test data` section to see how we insert data into OpalDB.

 ### Step 6: Test your installation